-Regardless of if you receive electricity from Co-Mo Electric Cooperative, Ameren Missouri handles all permitting issues for docks at the Lake of the Ozarks.
+Regardless of if you receive electricity from Co-Mo Connect, powered by Co-Mo Electric Cooperative, Ameren Missouri handles all permitting issues for docks at the Lake of the Ozarks.
 For more information on permits and inspections, click here.

 - Make sure plugs fit securely into outlets.
 Don’t force a plug into an outlet if it doesn’t fit.

 - Never remove the ground pin (the third prong) to make a three-prong plug fit a two-hole outlet.

 - Avoid overloading circuits.
 Too many appliances, or appliances that use more power than a circuit can handle, can cause a fire.

 - Unplug appliances before cleaning.
 Even if appliances are off, they can still produce a shock when plugged in.

 - Never submerge an electrical appliance, even if it is unplugged – residual water can cause a shock hazard.